julionm/rust-studies/README.md

   *adhoc specialization* are basically a group of come specialization created by a user to implement the same behavior
 - *destructor*: common concept of functions that cleans instances
 - *deadlock*: two threads waiting for each other execution to continue, creating a no exit situation, in other words creating a *deadlock*
+- *duck typing*: if it walks like a duck and quacks like a duck, it must be a duck!

 ---